-Setting yourself up for success in life at a young age pays dividends in your latter years and that is what young people aspire to.
-However, in spite of having the aspirations to do so many fall short as they fail to adopt certain things in their life.
+A foundation for success in life at a young age pays dividends in your latter years; this is what young people aspire to.
+However, in spite of having the aspirations many fall short as they fail to adopt certain things in their life.

-In this post we will go through some important steps to take so that you can realize your true potential.
+In this post we’ll go through some important steps to take so that you can realize your true potential.
 Most importantly listen to the counsel and adopt it into your life.
 Here we go:

 1. Submit to God

 This may sound obvious but it has a profound impact on the outcome of your life.
 A simple decision can change the course of your entire life.
 That can be a decision to do what you want versus what God wants for your life.
-You can look at Jonah for example to see what happens when you decide to do your own thing instead of obeying God’s instruction.
+Look at Jonah for example to see what happens when you do your own thing instead of obeying God’s instruction.

 “Therefore submit to God.
 Resist the devil and he will flee from you.” ~ James 4:7